Azure/AzOps/README.md

 # AzOps

 This repository is for active development of the AzOps PowerShell cmdlets.
-For consumers of the module we recommend visiting the [Accelerator](https://github.com/azure/azops-accelerator) repository.

 ## Getting started

-For tutorials, samples and quick starts, go to [AzOps Accelerator](https://github.com/azure/azops-accelerator) template repository.
+For tutorials, samples and quick starts, visit the [AzOps Accelerator](https://github.com/azure/azops-accelerator) template repository.

 ## Dependencies